Oscar-winning costume designer Emi Wada dies aged 84

 Japanese costume designer Emi Wada, who won an Oscar for her work on Akira Kurosawa's 1985 movie "Ran", has died aged 84, local media reported on Sunday, citing her family.

-Wada died on 13 Novembr and a service was held with family and close friends, according to the reports, without citing a cause of death.
+Wada died on Nov.
+13 and a service was held with family and close friends, according to the reports, without citing a cause of death.

 As well as working with Kurosawa, Wada designed costumes for many international films including Peter Greenaway's "Prospero's Books" (1991) and Zhang Yimou's "Hero" (2002) and "House of Flying Daggers" (2004).